riceissa/issarice.com/wiki/total-spending-in-global-health.md

 For instance, if one LMIC spends on a health program in a different LMIC, does that count?
 If an LMIC moves up from middle income to upper income, what happens?
+Note that the above chapter also splits DAH into DAH-G and DAH-NG depending on the *target* of the aid; DAH-G means DAH given to governments and DAH-NG means DAH given to non-governmental entities.

 More IHME links: